Hopeful Beginnings

 Hopeful Beginnings - West Valley City, UT

-Hopeful Beginnings is an addiction and mental health treatment facility located at 3280 West 3500 South, Suite E in the 84119 zip code in West Valley City, UT.
+Hopeful Beginnings is a substance and mental health treatment center located at 3280 West 3500 South, Suite E in the 84119 zip code in West Valley City, UT.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Hopeful Beginnings include rational emotive behavioral therapy, cognitive behavioral therapy and trauma counseling.
-Hopeful Beginnings provides outpatient services and regular outpatient treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Some of the treatment approaches used by Hopeful Beginnings include CBT, counseling for substance abuse and rational emotive behavioral therapy.
+Hopeful Beginnings provides outpatient rehabilitation and regular outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.

 Address: 3280 West 3500 South, Suite E, West Valley City, UT 84119